Set up and manage your InStore environment.

 Custom

 (15 seconds).
-If specified, this value is passed with other custom payment information in theprocessAsyncPostRequest
+If specified, this value is passed in theprocessAsyncPostRequest

 calls in thecreditProxyAPI